-To order items, email our fulfillment service in General Services, Jayne Dant, firstname.lastname@example.org the item name, quantity, delivery address and account number to bill.
+To order these items, email Jayne Dant, General Services Supervisor, at email@example.com with the item name, quantity, delivery address and account number to bill.

-University business cards are the only stationery item that you may personalize.
-Your Bradley business card is to include University business information only.
+A Bradley business card is to include University business information only.
 Name, title, college/department/office, street address, city, state, zip code and office telephone number need to be on all business cards.
-Additional information including fax number, 800-number, cellular phone number, pager number or URL may be included if it has direct application to university business and it fits within the maximum number of lines of information allowed.
+Additional information including cellular phone number, 800-number, fax number, or URL may be included if it has direct application to university business and it fits within the maximum number of lines of information allowed.

 Graphical samples of the business card options are shown below.

-To place a business card order, choose which style of layout you’d like, then send that choice and the pertinent information to your ordering contact listed below, who will place the order for you.
+To place a business card order, choose which style of layout you’d like, then send that choice and the pertinent information to your department ordering contact, who will place the order for you.
 Turnaround is typically one week and the cards will be delivered directly to your office.

-All university letterhead follows a standard format featuring the Bradley University logo as the primary design element.
-A unit’s name, college (if applicable), address and/or primary telephone numbers (desk/fax/800) are positioned at the bottom of the page in Scala typeface, and must be set by the Office of Marketing and Communications.
+All university letterhead follows a standard format featuring the Bradley University logo and campus contact information as the primary design element.
+A unit’s name, college (if applicable), campus address and primary telephone number are to be included in the typewritten signature block.

 Other logos are not permitted on university stationery.
 They detract from a unified university image, increase visual clutter and take attention away from the message.

-All letters should adhere to business letter-writing standards, including date, inside address, salutation, body, closing signature, name and title.
-Images and clip art may not be added to letters.
+All letters should adhere to business letter-writing standards, including date, inside address, salutation, body, closing signature block.
+Images and clip art should not be added to letters.

-Formal stationery items will be printed on white paper in two colors of ink: Bradley red and black.
+Bulk-ordered stationery items will be press-printed on high quality white paper in two colors of ink: Bradley red and black.
 Graphical examples of the letterhead are shown below:

 No other business cards, letterhead or envelope designs may be used for official university business or communications unless approved by the Office of Marketing and Communications.

-To order university stationery, please contact the individual in the list below who is responsible for ordering on behalf of your unit.
-(Note: Generally, the person ordering on behalf of your unit is located in the office your unit ultimately reports to.
-For example, an academic department/program would order through its college dean’s office.)
-If you are unsure which office your unit would submit a request to, please contact Sarah Dukes, email@example.com, in the Office of Marketing and Communications for assistance.
+To order university stationery, please contact the individual in the list below who is responsible for ordering on behalf of your unit annually by June 1.
+If you are unsure to which office your unit would submit a request, or you would like to have an ordering account setup, please contact Alexis Morman, firstname.lastname@example.org x3838, in the Office of Marketing and Communications for assistance.

-If you are an Ordering Contact, below is the timeline we send around May 1.
-Note dates may change year to year, but the window of time for each step of the process will remain the same.
+If you are an ordering contact, below is the timeline we send around the first week of May.
+Dates may change year to year, but the window of time for each step of the process will remain the same.

-By June 15, your stationery orders must be placed to receive the bulk cost.
-Orders placed after June 15 will incur a higher price.
+From June 1-30, your stationery orders must be placed to receive the bulk price.
+Orders placed after June 30 will incur a higher price.